Muemmelmoehre/mmsec.io/_posts/2020-07-31-web-series-insecure-deserialization.md

 Whenever an attacker can control the input that is getting deserialized, we have insecure deserialization!

 ### WHY
 Usually, no checks or controls happen during deserialization.
-Therefore, any data that the attacker introduces into the byte stream will be deserialized - meaning that the attacker can inject whatever data or code they please.
+Therefore, any data that we introduce into the byte stream will be deserialized - meaning that we can inject whatever data or code we please.

 ### HOW
 * __Modify the byte stream directly.__ Usually, we first need to url-decode and base64-decode the byte stream to make the underlying structure visible.
 After modifying the structure, we need to re-encode it to get back a valid byte stream (format must be valid, corrupted data doesn't get deserialized).